VANatHeritage/ConSiteTools/README.md

 ### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-08-29):

-#### Version 2.3.6-dev
+#### Version 2.3.8-dev

-- Inputs no longer need to be parsed by site type in the `Calculate Biodiversity Rank` tool, and all tools in the `Conservation Portfolio Tools` toolset.
-PFs/EOs will only be associated with ConSites with a matching site type, and vice versa.
+- Inputs no longer need to be parsed by site type for the `Calculate Biodiversity Rank` tool and all tools in the `Conservation Portfolio Tools` toolset.
+PFs/EOs will only be associated with ConSites with a matching site type and within the search distance, and vice versa.
 - General-purpose function `flattenFeatures` added to replace `bmiFlatten`.

 #### Version 2.3